LinOTP/LinOTP/Develop.md

 If you want to run only the tests in a single file, invoke `pytest` with the path to that file.

+When using `make`, you can pass command-line arguments to `pytest` by assigning them to `PYTESTARGS`:

+    $ make unittests PYTESTARGS="-vv"

 See the [Pytest documentation](https://docs.pytest.org/) for more information about using pytest.

 ### Integration tests

-To run integration tests with Selenium, please make sure that your system has `chromedriver` installed.
+To run integration tests with Selenium, please make sure that your system has the `chromedriver` executable installed.

 Then start a LinOTP development server and edit `linotpd/src/linotp/tests/integration/server_cfg.ini` so that the